antoniocapicotto/Client-Server-Calculator/README.md

 ## Repository Contents

 In this GitHub repository, you will find well-structured and commented source code that helps you understand the implementation of both components.
-Get ready to dive into the world of distributed programming and seamless client-server communication!
+Get ready to dive into the world of distributed programming and seamless client-server communication.

-## Let's Collaborate and Calculate! 🤝🔢